An Education Worth Growing Into

 It gave us direction without stress and helped us reconnect learning with joy.”

-• have a child between the ages of 8 and 13 in the Love of Learning years
+• Have a child ages 8–13 in the Love of Learning years

-• want to guide your child rather than outsource their education
+• Want to mentor your child rather than outsource their growth

 You don’t need teaching credentials.